oussema-mestiri2/CV/README.md

 ### Hi :raising_hand: I'm Oussema Mestiri

-- :computer: a Digital Marcom Professional.
+- :computer: a Software Engineer.
 - :heart: I love to write, design prototypes, build websites and web applications.
 - :electric_plug: **My GOAL: work as a Software engineer is to become a project manager handling architectures and all that**.
 - :octocat: I am open to collaborate with other digital content creators.